 A core group of four Trustees continue to produce a Trustees Evaluation Plan, this is an ongoing working document.
 The plan was shared with the School Development Officer and feedback was given, for Trustees to develop their roles and monitoring responsibilities.
-The Board of Trustees have completed The Essex Governor Kitemark in March 2017.
-To support Trustees to carry out effective monitoring the Headteacher introduced Trustees day once a term, where Trustees spend a whole day in school with staff and children and at the end of day have a meeting to feed back to each other and Headteacher findings.
+The Board of Trustees completed The Essex Governor Kitemark in March 2017.
+To support Trustees to carry out effective monitoring the Headteacher introduced 'Trustees Day' once a term, where Trustees spend a whole day in school with staff and children and at the end of day have a meeting to feed back to each other and Headteacher findings.
+All Trustees attended a training session in February to highlight weakness and strengths to develop a Trustee's action plan.